Joey Wendle Player Props: Marlins vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 23rd in the league with a collective 8.3 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings put together by the Cardinals pitching staff ranks 23rd in MLB.

-- The Cardinals' 4.52 team ERA ranks 23rd across all MLB pitching staffs.
+- The Cardinals have a 4.48 team ERA that ranks 21st among all MLB pitching staffs.

-- The Cardinals give up the fewest home runs in baseball (90 total, one per game).
+- Cardinals pitchers combine to give up 92 home runs (one per game), the first-fewest in baseball.

+- Hudson gets the call to start for the Cardinals, his first of the season.

 © 2023 Data Skrive.
 All rights reserved.